pcarbo/kyoto/README.md

     threshold    <- 0.05
     covariates   <- c("sex","age","albino","agouti")

-Also run the script with **generation = "F34"**.
-(This takes much longer to run because many more SNPs are genotyped in the F34 mice, so I recommend starting this early.)
+Also, run the script with **generation = "F34"**.
+(This takes much longer to complete because many more SNPs are genotyped in the F34 mice, so I recommend starting this early.)

-We will contrast these results against a Mendelian trait: whether the mouse's coat is white or nor.
-(This "albino" trait is binary, but we can still treat it as a continuous variable and attempt to map QTLs using a linear regression.)
+We will contrast these results against results on a Mendelian trait: whether the mouse's coat is white or not.
+(This "albino" trait is binary, but we can still treat it as a continuous phenotype and attempt to map QTLs using a linear regression.)
 For this trait, set

     phenotype  <- albino
 	covariates <- NULL

+In total, you should run **map.qtls.R** 4 times with different parameter settings.

 The script calculates two sets of LOD scores for all available SNPs on chromosomes 1-19.
-Once all the calculations are completed, it displays all the LOD scores in single figure.
-The LOD scores are stored in two data frames in R: **gwscan.qtl** is the output from the qtl function **scanone** (this is also the light blue curve in the figure); and **gwscan.rel**, the output from the analogous function in **QTLRel**, scanOne (this is also the dark blue line in the figure).
+Once all the calculations are completed, it displays the LOD scores for all the SNPs in one graphic.
+In the R workspace, the LOD scores are stored in two data frames: **gwscan.qtl** is the output from the qtl function **scanone** (this is also the light blue curve in the figure); and **gwscan.rel**, the output from the analogous function in **QTLRel**, scanOne (this is also the dark blue line in the figure).

 To determine whether or not a LOD score constitutes "significant" support for an association between genotype and phenotype, we